wr5477/Visualizing-Global-COVID-19-Impact-with-Tableau/README.md

 - COVID-19 impact varies significantly across continents and countries
 - Percent population infected provides more meaningful insight than raw case counts alone
 - Interactive dashboards enable faster and more intuitive data exploration

----

-## 📚 Reference
-This project was developed by referencing general ideas and approaches shared by [Alex The Analyst](https://github.com/AlexTheAnalyst).